kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 <div class="exercise" markdown="1">
 Project v0.4

+Use a Service to enable access to the project!
 </div>

 #### What is an Ingress? ####

 Incoming Network Access resource *Ingress* is completely different type of resource from *Services*.
 If you've got your OSI model memorized, it works in the layer 7 while services work on layer 4.
 You could see these used together: first the aforementioned *LoadBalancer* and then Ingress to handle routing.
 In our case as we don't have a load balancer available we can use the Ingress as the first stop.

 This will require us to create two new resources.
-Ingress will route incoming traffic again to *Services*, but the old nodeport Service won't do.
+Ingress will route incoming traffic again to *Services*, but the old *NodePort* Service won't do.

 ```console
 $ kubectl delete -f manifests/service.yaml